Peter Sagan: Team TotalEnergies (2022–23)

-On 27 January 2023, while racing at the Vuelta a San Juan, Sagan announced that at the end of the 2023 season he will retire from road cycling and will aim to qualify for the 2024 Summer Olympics in cross-country cycling.
+On 27 January 2023, Sagan announced that at the end of the 2023 season, he would retire from road cycling and aim to qualify for the 2024 Summer Olympics in cross-country cycling.
+He finished second to Matúš Štoček at the Slovak National Road Race Championships, despite crashing in the final sprint.
+On 1 October 2023, Sagan apparently concluded his career as a professional road cyclist with a ninth-place finish at the Tour de Vendée.

+Heart surgery and surprise return to the road (2024)

+After retiring from the road to focus on qualifying for the 2024 Olympics mountain bike competition, Sagan was diagnosed with anomalous tachycardia, a cardiac arrhythmia and acute bradycardia in February 2024.
+He subsequently had two rounds of heart surgery.
+Having missed the start of the mountain bike season, Sagan returned to road racing, signing for the UCI Continental team Pierre Baguette.
+He competed at the 2024 Tour de Hongrie as part of an attempt to rebuild fitness.
+While Sagan did not recover in time to be able to enter the Olympics, he was able to then finish his racing career in his home country, at the 2024 Tour of Slovakia.

+Retirement

+Nine months after retiring from racing, Sagan entered the Slovakian celebrity dance show Let's Dance, starting in March 2025.

 Personal life

-Sagan is a practising Catholic and met Pope Francis in Vatican City in January 2018.
+Sagan is a Catholic and met Pope Francis in Vatican City in January 2018.

 Sagan was formerly married to Katarína Smolková.
 They married on 11 November 2015 in Slovakia and resided in Monaco.
 Their first child, Marlon, was born on 25 October 2017.
 On 18 July 2018, Sagan announced their separation.

 In April 2021, Sagan was drunk, riding as a passenger with his older brother Juraj Sagan in Monaco when the pair were stopped by the police as they were in violation of a curfew due to the COVID-19 pandemic in Monaco.
 The younger Sagan "struggled like a madman" during the incident giving a policeman a minor injury.
 The pair were arrested for violating curfew.
 He later apologised for the incident and was fined €6,600; he stated that he feared he was going to be taken to the hospital against his will and forcibly vaccinated.
-In an interview with Spanish sports publication Marca, Sagan commented on the state of the sport during the COVID-19 pandemic, stating that "without people, cycling is different and worse".
+In an interview with Spanish sports publication Marca, Sagan responded to the state of the sport during the COVID-19 pandemic, stating that "without people, cycling is different and worse".